-As for lunch venues, they range from the afore mentioned car, the kitchen counter (or hopefully table) or various restaurants that run the gamut from fast food joints (of which the very smell should make one cringe and run away) to sandwich places to actual sit down, be waited on and pay a lot of money dens of dining with everything in between.
+As for lunch venues, they range from the afore mentioned car, the kitchen counter (or hopefully table), or various restaurants; these can run the gamut from fast food joints (of which the very smell should make one cringe and run away) to sandwich places to actual sit down, be waited on, and pay a lot of money dens of fine dining--with everything in between.

-But what makes for a great lunch spot?
-Most of the time it’s literally the speed and trajectory of just how fast one can show up, eat and then bolt from the premises that determines one’s choice of venue.
-It’s also nice if the food is edible and doesn’t end up becoming the gift that keeps on gastrically giving for the rest of the afternoon (Your office mates always appreciate that too).
-Beyond the land speed dining factor there are other criteria including the menu and options provided and finally the venue itself and accompanying atmosphere.
-One of these is enough to at least try a new place, two of them might make it a regular lunch haunt, and all three—as in speed and quality of service, great menu choices and outstanding venue—will end up making it a place that you will compulsively be drawn to like an ever curious moth to a bright flame.
+What makes for a great lunch spot?
+Most of the time it’s literally the speed and trajectory of just how fast one can show up, eat, and then bolt from the premises that determines one’s choice of venue.
+It’s also nice if the food is edible and doesn’t end up becoming the gift that keeps on gastrically giving for the rest of the afternoon.
+Your office mates always appreciate that too.
+Beyond the land speed dining factor, there are other criteria including the menu provided and the actual venue itself along with accompanying atmosphere.
+One of these is reason enough to at least try a new place, two of them might make it a regular lunch haunt, and all three—as in speed and quality of service, great menu choices, and outstanding venue—will end up making it a place that you will compulsively be drawn to, like the ever curious moth to a bright flame.

-Not surprisingly I have favorite lunch spots I’ve frequented over the years.
+Not surprisingly, I have favorite lunch spots I’ve frequented over the years.
 But there are two places—and only two—that stand out as the pinnacle, the holy grail of midday gastronomy for me.
 That’s the good news.
 The bad news is that both are very far from home in San Francisco.
-But I guarantee I would revisit them in a heartbeat for reasons to be shortly described.
-After reading about them I’m sure you would too.
-Without further ado, here they are:
+However, I guarantee I would revisit them in a heartbeat for reasons to be shortly described.
+After reading about them, I’m sure you will too.
+Without further ado, here they are.

-But after several hours of strolling through the galleries mouth agog, taking photos here and there, I inevitably get to the overwhelm stage where too much beauty and creativity literally stuns the naked mind.
+After several hours of strolling through the galleries mouth agog taking photos here and there, I inevitably get to the overwhelm stage where too much beauty and creativity literally stuns the naked mind.
 This is also about the time I get hungry as well.
 Funny, the two may actually be connected (Ya’ think?).
-At that point I stroll across the courtyard with its immaculately trimmed lawn to the café.
-Once inside one quickly realizes that the café is more than serviceable with delicious sandwiches, salads, and crisps (as in potato chips which are light years better than ours in the U.S.).
-You can also have a superbly brewed cup of tea or a really excellent espresso drink.
+At that point, I stroll across the courtyard with its immaculately trimmed lawn to the café.
+Inside, one quickly realizes that the café is more than serviceable with delicious sandwiches, salads, and crisps (as in potato chips which are light years better than ours in the U.S.).
+You can have a superbly brewed cup of tea or a really excellent espresso drink as well.

-The Gamble was the museum’s original “refreshment” room.
-When first opened in the 1860’s it would have been a visitor's first view of the museum's interior and even then the Victorians would have been astonished by the extraordinary décor of the interior.
-Designer Henry Cole was responsible for many innovations in the room’s design including the first artificial lighting in any museum in the world so workers could visit in the evenings.
-The dazzling walls and columns are covered in beautifully ornate ceramic tiles that not only provided a washable and hygienic surface needed for a restaurant but also a fireproof surface within the museum.
-But the long and short of it is that enjoying a simple lunch of curry chicken sandwich with Marmite crisps (true!) and tea becomes a scene straight out of a fairy tale.
+The Gamble Room was the museum’s original “refreshment” room.
+When first opened in the 1860’s, it would have been a visitor's first view of the museum's interior.
+Even then the Victorians would have been astonished by the extraordinary décor of the interior.
+Designer Henry Cole was responsible for many innovations in the room’s design, including the first artificial lighting in any museum in the world so workers could visit in the evenings.
+The dazzling walls and columns are covered in beautifully ornate ceramic tiles that not only provided a washable and hygienic surface needed for a restaurant, but also a fireproof surface within the museum.
+The long and short of it is that enjoying a simple lunch of curry chicken sandwich with Marmite crisps (true!) and tea becomes a scene straight out of a fairy tale.
 It has to be experienced to be believed.
-And if that’s not enough there are two other smaller rooms adjacent to the Gamble: the Poynter Room (after designer Edward Poynter) with its elegant combination of stained glass windows and blue Dutch tiles; and the Morris Room (named after designer William Morris), with its ornate designs of myth, legend and the zodiac in wood and stained glass.
+And if that’s not enough, there are two other smaller rooms adjacent to the Gamble: the Poynter Room (after designer Edward Poynter) with its elegant combination of stained glass windows and blue Dutch tiles; and the Morris Room (named after designer William Morris), with its ornate designs of myth, legend and the zodiac in wood and stained glass.
 Both are definitely worth seeing.

-Within the first few moments after returning to your senses, so to speak, you’ll look to the left and realize that the entire wall, some 30-plus feet from floor to ceiling, is completely made up of large panes of glass.
-Peering through the glossy expanse you’ll quickly discover a dimly lit cellar full of barrels, a press and bottling line—literally the necessary innards of a working winery.
+After returning to your senses, so to speak, you’ll look to the left and realize that the entire wall, some 30-plus feet from floor to ceiling, is completely made up of large panes of glass.
+Peering through the glossy expanse you’ll quickly discover a dimly lit cellar full of barrels, a press, and bottling line—literally the necessary innards of a working winery.
 That’s also about the time you’ll spot some crazy-ass cellar rat behind the glass driving a fork lift around way too fast to move a couple of barriques from one row to another.
 Whoa.
 You get the idea.
-GS/IB is not just a working winery; it’s also a bistro with one of those fancy Italian certified pizza ovens, a coffee roastery and a bakery.
-Oh yes, throw in a cheese aging room, a fantastic deli and a wine shop just for grins.
+But GS/IB is not just a working winery, it’s also a bistro with one of those Italian certified pizza ovens, a coffee roaster, and a bakery.
+Oh yes, throw in a cheese aging room, a fantastic deli, and a wine shop just for grins.

 Honey, we’re booking tickets to Melbourne.
 Right now.